appstronomy/objective-c-style-guide/README.md

 If a method is present in a header file, provide a block comment there for documentation.

-Separate declared properties in an interface file from declared methods, with a `#pragmar mark -` statement, as a heading for the method(s) that follow.
+Separate declared properties in an interface file from declared methods, with a `#pragma mark -` statement, as a heading for the method(s) that follow.

 ###### For example: